-- To apply the brake, push the brake lever forwards as far as possible. - 2.
-To release the brake, pull the brake lever backwards. - The lever of the push handle can be folded back to facilitate transfers.
-To do so, pull up the lever and fold it backwards.
+- 1. To apply the brake, push the brake lever forwards with the palm as far as possible. - 2.
+To release the brake, pull the brake lever backwards with the low fingers.

+- The lever of the push handle can be folded back to facilitate transfers.
+To do so, pull up the lever and fold it backwards. - An assistant's brake (drum brake) is available as an option, the assistant can brake the wheelchair while it is moving, please read section 6.2 Braking during use, page 31.